Rice Psychology Team Archives | Page 2 of 26 | Rice Psychology

 9/11: Managing Your Emotions

 Most of us remember exactly where we were on September 11th, 2001.
 To many, it seems like yesterday when we were learning about those devastating attacks and now it’s odd to even think that there are adults who weren't even born yet.
-This weekend will mark the 23rd anniversary of this tragic event, and the mental health effects for those who were there and even for those of us who were watching it on the news, continues to linger on.
+However, the mental health effects for those who were there and even for those of us who were watching it on the news, continues to linger on.
 Mentally letting go of the fear, anxiety, and depression caused by such an event isn’t easy.
-Fortunately, it can be managed,...
+Fortunately, it can be managed, and Rice Psychology Group is here to help.
+The Emotional Aftermath Thanks to...

 Read More